bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone08.md

         [ ] Can buy new guns, which are added to your usable weapons

 [ ] FIX: settings not loaded properly
-[ ] FIX: reload mouse follow only works in 1920x1080 screen resolution (it's hacked to work with a hard-coded offset there) [ ] FIX: reload UI coloring doesn't work
+[ ] FIX: reload mouse/character follow only works in 1920x1080 screen resolution (it's hacked to work with a hard-coded offset there)
+[ ] FIX: reload UI coloring doesn't work

-[ ] REFACTOR: make the HUD a scene-scoped game object [ ] FIX: HUD breaks on retry-level
+[~] REFACTOR: make the HUD a scene-scoped game object
+    [+] Add old HUD elements
+    [ ] Add money-display to HUD
+    [ ] Move dynamic victory condition HUDs to main HUD UXML [ ] Add countdown HUD to main hud
+    [ ] add non-combat HUD
+[+] FIX: HUD breaks on retry-level